The dark side of allowing YouTubers and Celebrities into the Pay Per View boxing world in collaborations to keep them safe is exposed.

-If an internet presenter can fight on a bill, make a sizeable paycheck, and walk away, unscathed may not seem a bad thing to some.
+If an internet presenter can fight on a bill, make a sizeable paycheck, and walk away unscathed, it may not seem a bad thing to some.

 But it sets a dangerous precedent for the future of the beloved viciousness in boxing – a downward spiral.

-If the paying public is happier with the fact, there is a significantly diminished chance of injury, that could favor those opposed to the sport.
+If the paying public is happier with a significantly diminished chance of injury, it could also favor those opposed to the sport.

 A new era may be coming.

 It’s long campaigned that boxing is too violent and far too brutal.
 Therefore, maybe this new era of WWE-style scriptedness will catch on?